srinu766/devTinder/homeWok.md

 - Use of regex  in routes  /a/, /.*fly$/
 - Reading the query params in the routes
 - Reading the dynamic routes

+- Multiple  Route Handlers - Play with the  code
+- next()
+- next function and error along  with res.send()
+- app()

+- what is middleware
+- how express JS basically handles request behind the scene
+- diff between app.use() vs ap.all()
+- Write a dummy auth middleware for admin
+- Write a dummy auth middleware for user